yingtostats/SAPHIRE/Readme.md

-## Modelling transmission dynamics of COVID-19
+## Modelling transmission dynamics of COVID-19 (estimate the initial growth rate)

 This repository includes data and codes for reproducing the results in the manuscript: